dentarg/auth0-blog/_posts/2018-01-19-whats-new-in-bootstrap4.markdown

 ## 10. Improved Tooltip auto-placement Support

 Bootstrap v4 ships with improves support for auto-placement of tooltips, popovers and dropdowns.
-Bootstrap 4 dropped support for [Tether.js](https://github.com/HubSpot/tether/) in favor of [Popper.js](https://github.com/FezVrasta/popper.js) which does a great job and is actively maintained.
+Bootstrap 4 dropped support for [Tether.js](https://github.com/HubSpot/tether/) in favour of [Popper.js](https://github.com/FezVrasta/popper.js) which does a great job and is actively maintained.

     ```js
     $(function () {